 Abuse, including neglect, can occur anywhere.
 The person causing the harm may be a stranger but more often than not it is someone known to the victim – someone in a position of trust or power such as a relative, health care professional or neighbour.

-If you, or someone you know who is a Cottsway customer, is suffering physical, emotional, sexual or any other kind of abuse or neglect, we will support you.
+If you, or someone you know who is a Cottsway customer, is suffering physical, emotional, sexual or any other kind of abuse, neglect or coercive behaviour, we will support you.